 Step back to an era of grandeur!
 Nancealverne House is a Grade II Listed (starred) manor set within 14 acres of parkland with a lake and rowing boat.
 The accommodation (sleeping eight plus a cot) consists of the first floor of the house and the majority of the ground floor.

-There is a sunny conservatory/dining-room which stables a full-size Victorian rocking horse.
-Also at this level are the television snug and the sitting-room with an open fire and four bedrooms, with all rooms looking out over the parkland and lake.
+There is a sunny conservatory/dining-room which stables a full-size Victorian rocking horse, and also at this level are the television snug and the sitting-room with an open fire and four bedrooms, with all rooms looking out over the parkland and lake.
 The sweeping staircase leads down to the ground floor where you will find the large drawing-room, perfect for gatherings.
-Apple Loft Cottage (3017) is situated to the rear as well as three privately rented apartments and there is another property to the side.
+Apple Loft Cottage (3017) is situated to the rear as well as two privately rented apartments and there is another property to the side.

 Once the Georgian home of tin mine owners who were pioneers at St Just next to Poldark's Wheal Leisure, part of the 18th Century house was built with prize money from Nelson's battle of the Nile.